Graph Variate Neural Networks: Conclusion and Limitations

-In this work we have introduced Graph Variate Neural Networks- a general framework that constructs signal dependant dynamic graph structures in a computationally efficient manner by exploiting one-shot batch processing.
+In this work we have introduced Graph Variate Neural Networks- a general framework that constructs signal dependent dynamic graph structures in a computationally efficient manner by exploiting one-shot batch processing.
 We further introduced two interpretable node functions, the Local Dirichlet Energy and instantaneous correlation.
 We show theoretically how a stable support can 'stabilize' these low-rank instantaneous structures while also being computationally simple.

-In the notoriously hard task of EEG motor imagery classification, we show that GVNNs are competitive with and sometimes outperform (in terms of efficiency) traditionally used models such as the Transformer Architecture or EEGNet.
+In the notoriously hard task of EEG motor imagery classification, we show that GVNN's are competitive with and sometimes outperform (in terms of efficiency) traditionally used models such as the Transformer Architecture or EEGNet.
 This improvement in performance was sustained in the forecasting of chaotic systems, where non-trivial instantaneous interactions are present.
-GVNNs retained their superiority in traffic forecasting tasks, strongly outperforming strong traditional and graph based baselines.
+GVNN's retained their superiority in traffic forecasting tasks, strongly outperforming strong traditional and graph based baselines.

-We note that while we effectively capture \textit{intra}-channel connectivity, we are disregarding auto-correlative behaviour by not connecting nodes in the time dimension.
+We note that while we effectively capture \textit{intra}-channel connectivity, we are disregarding auto-correlative behavior by not connecting nodes in the time dimension.
 However, the improvement in performance by including signal dependent graph structures and reduction in computational time justify this decision.
 Furthermore, mechanisms such as a temporal attention or convolutional module can be applied right after a GVNN layer to attend to inter time-dependencies.

-We also note that our approach retains the quadratic complexity with the number of nodes such as in GTCNNs, we encourage future work to find ways to minimize this cost.
+We also note that our approach retains the quadratic complexity with the number of nodes such as in GTCNNs.
+This can become large when constructing signal specific connectivity profiles; however, such an approach \textit{would not be possible} using a product graph.
 Further work should also develop new node functions and stable supports, potentially incorporating spatial properties or even information theoretic measures.